scenerystack/community/docs/reference/api/dot/Transform3.md

 # Transform3

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/dot/blob/main/js/Transform3.js](https://github.com/phetsims/dot/blob/main/js/Transform3.js) for the most up-to-date information.

 ## Overview

 Forward and inverse transforms with 3x3 matrices.
 Methods starting with 'transform' will apply the transform from our